paddyohanlon/remote-manifesto/_posts/2013-09-09-spanish-in-30-days-experiment-introduction.markdown

 I will complete the audio course, with intermittent Duolingo use, before arranging a language exchange meetup to have a good basis to make the most of each.

 #### Stakes
 The stakes?
-Public declaration and via this blog post.
+Public declaration and potential resulting embarrassment via this blog post.

 #### Compression
 I’ve yet to think of a useful way to compress key material onto a one-pager.
 Anki is possibly a form of this as I bundle new vocab and phrases into new decks for easy practice.

 #### Frequency

 Michel Thomas’s course requires neither homework, review nor memorising.
 In fact he states doing any of that will hinder learning.
 I find I can listen to the course for hours on end without significant drop off in retention.
-I also noticed it’s cruicial I repeat out loud before the other speaker, on the audio track, repeats after the teacher.
+I also noticed it’s crucial I repeat out loud before the other speaker, on the audio track, repeats after the teacher.
 My retention seems to drop dramatically without doing so.

 Language exchanges I will try to arrange twice a week after the first week.
 From experience with Slovenian, I need to limit the volume of new learning in these sessions and schedule time to review my notes, add new material to Anki and practice.
 It seems a Michel Thomas-like method of conducting the exchanges, where the review and note taking isn’t necessary would be ideal and much more time effective.
 I’ll study these to see if a system can be introduced.

 #### Encoding

-I’ve successfully used something along the lines of the [Link Word](#) method, where I create associations with words and use visualisation to help remember.
+I’ve successfully used something along the lines of the [Link Word](http://en.wikipedia.org/wiki/Linkword) method, where I create associations with words and use visualisation to help remember.
 For example, today I learned the Spanish word for apple, “canzana”.
 I broke that down to can-zan-a, and imagined Billy Zane holding an apple over his head and saying to himself, “Billy ZANe CAN Apple!”.
 I also imagine myself in the visualisation looking at him, thinking that’s pretty weird—a Michel Thomas tip.

-That’s not the most eloquent example—the words need to be reversed CAN ZAN A, and ZAN is pronounced differently than Zane—but it’s effective in that, while I’m committing the word to memory, when I think of an apple, I imagine that crazy visualisation and extract the syllabels.
+That’s not the most eloquent example—the words need to be reversed CAN ZAN A, and ZAN is pronounced differently than Zane—but it’s effective in that, while I’m committing the word to memory, when I think of an apple, I imagine that crazy visualisation and extract the syllables.

 ### The Starting Line